 - Daytime Carers: Daytime carers will stay in the home of their service user during the daytime.
 Providing them with the company, personal care, and making sure that they are safe and sound.
 This sort of role will follow hours similar to a normal job.

 - Short Visit Carers: Some people only need help with a few things each day, and many people like to limit the care they receive as much as possible.
 Performing short visits can enable you to have more service users, making your job more secure.

 You don’t have to restrict yourself to one of these areas.
 You can do all of them at different times if you like.
 Each of these options offers a good hourly rate.
 Working for yourself will give you freedom. to request a higher wage than you’d get working for a big company.
 You won’t have to deal with the overheads of a big business.
 This enables you to get paid more without having to overcharge the vulnerable people you work with.
 Alongside this, you will also gain the benefits which come with working for yourself.
 Rather than a company trying to make a profit from you.

 How Can Pinnacle Business Finance In The South West Help?

 As a financial broker working with businesses of all types.
-Pinnacle Business Finance is well-placed in the South West to support you on your journey towards starting your own domiciliary care business.
+Pinnacle Business Finance is well-placed in the South West to support you on your journey.
 Our expert team can help you to get started with your business.
 Whilst also helping you with the financial side of things.

 A business loan will give you the chance to get set up.
 Potentially with a professional website, some business cards, and all of the equipment you will need.
 Invoice finance will make it easier to cover the recurring costs of things like wages.
 Growing a business always requires some investment.
 We understand that this can be difficult to muster when you’ve been working in the care industry.
 No matter your circumstances, we will always do as much as we can to support you.
-We encourage anyone thinking of a career change like this to get in contact using the details found on our website.
+We encourage anyone thinking of a career change like this to get in contact with us.